 Butter-and-Eggs

-Linaria
+Linaria vulgaris

 Figwort family (Scrophulariaceae)

-Range & Habitat: Butter-and-Eggs is a common plant in central and northern Illinois, but less common or absent in southern Illinois (particularly in the SE area of the state).
-It was introduced from Eurasia (probably the Mediterranean region) as an ornamental plant, and is still offered for sale by the horticulture industry.
-Habitats include pastures, old fields, gravelly or sandy areas along railroads and roadsides, gardens, andsterile waste ground.
-This plant is typically found in disturbed areas, particularly along railroads, although it is aggressive enough to invade dry areas of sand or gravel prairies.
-Wildfires and occasional mowing are not effective in controlling this plant.
-Butter-and-Eggs is more invasive in the drier Western states.
+Range & Habitat: The non-native Butter-and-Eggs is a common plant in central and northern Illinois, but it is less common or absent in southern Illinois, particularly in the SE section of the state (see Distribution Map).
+This wildflower was introduced into North America from Eurasia (where it is native to the Mediterranean region) as an ornamental plant, and it is still offered for sale by the horticulture industry.
+Habitats include pastures, old fields, gravelly or sandy areas along railroads and roadsides, gardens, and sterile waste ground.
+This plant is typically found in disturbed areas, particularly along railroads, although it is aggressive enough to invade dry sand prairies and gravel prairies.
+Occasional wildfires and mowing are not effective in controlling this plant.
+Butter-and-Eggs is more invasive in the drier western areas of the United States.